Jalees-Jahanzaib/Assigment4/README.md

     2. experiment.py 	            #contains database classes
-    3. templates			        #contains all html files index.html 			        #contains layout part of website other files contain the main block containing part as indicated by their name.
+    3. templates			        #contains all html files index.html 			        #contains layout part of website
     4. static
         1.images
         2.css